dannguyen/bts-transstats-t100-domestic-demo/README.md

 Your browser will download a __ZIP__ file weighing roughly 10.4 MB and it will be named something like: `932989999_T_T100D_SEGMENT_US_CARRIER_ONLY.zip`

 Unzipping this file will produce a 94.1 MB plaintext CSV file.

+This is what the [first 200 rows of that CSV looks like](data/sample-T100D-segment-data.csv).